-Students must meet with their individual supervisors at mid-term (during individual supervision the week of March 21-25, 2022) to collaboratively complete formative SCOR evaluations.
+Students must meet with their individual supervisors at mid-term (during individual supervision the week of Nov 7-11, 2022) to collaboratively complete formative SCOR evaluations.
 Together, the supervisor and student will form goals based on the "formative intervention plan" sections of the SCOR.

 At mid-term, it is expected that all students will receive a "2 (Nears Expectations)" or above on each SCOR item.
-This score reflects your development as compared to what is expected of final semester internship students.
+This score reflects your development as compared to what is expected of second semester internship students.
 For each item score below "2", two points are deducted from the grade for this assignment.
-(For example, a student who receives "2" or above on all SCOR items will get 100 pts for this assignment; while a student who receives a score of "1" on two items will receive 96 pts).
+(For example, a student who receives "2" or above on all SCOR items will get 100 pts for this assignment; while a student who receives a score of "1" on two items will receive 96 pts for this assignment).